ibm-cloud-docs/codeengine/monitor-sysdig.md

 | `Segment By` | `Service instance, name of the namespace, project name, project id, application name` |
 {: caption="Table 13: Number of routes per application metric metadata" caption-side="top"}

-### The desired number of concurrent requests for each pod
+### The number of concurrent requests that you want for each pod
 {: #ibm_codeengine_application_target_concurrency_per_pod}

-The desired number of concurrent requests for each pod.
+The number of concurrent requests that you want for each pod.

 | Metadata | Description |
 |----------|-------------|